RankFoundry/minimal-theme/readme.txt

 == Changelog ==

 = 1.1.4 =
-* Add custom CC for the semaglutide PPC Page
+* Push changes for the semaglutide PPC Page

 = 1.1.3 =
 * Add custom CSS for PPC pages